vmarcinko/art-of-programming/markdowns/first.md

 And again, compared to string, a map has some downside, what is it?

 It's not so compact anymore, and also it effects readability, especially if we can use some date string format which is standardized, eg. `"1994-06-05" (year-month-day)`.
-And all mainstream languages have pretty good support for date & timestamp parsing, so it's not such a big burden to parse it in the code usually.
+And all mainstream languages have pretty good support for date/timestamp parsing which immediately check whether all other constraints on date parts are met (month/day number range etc...), so it's not such a big burden to parse it in the code usually.

 So as often is the case, programming is all about trade-offs, choose wisely :)